 As with most other species

 females.
 The females are described as being larger and

 plumper as they get older.
 As with most other representatives

 of the family Corydoradinae, the male is documented

 as being much smaller than the female.

-haraldschultzi: dedicated to Mr
+to Mr Harald Schultz.

 defined as a second dorsal fin which in the case of

 spine supporting a thin membrane.

 Anal fin is defined as the medial fin immediately